5 Proven Ways of Treating Drug & Alcohol Addiction

 Furthermore, drug abusers who use more than one particular drug, need specific treatment targeted to all the drugs they use.
 Researchers are working on developing relapse-prevention medication for other drugs like cocaine, meth, and cannabis.

-#5: Dual Diagnosis Treatment: Co-occurring Mental Health Issue
+#5: Dual Diagnosis Treatment: Co-Occurring Mental Health Issue

 Often drug abusers remain at risk for the development of chronic diseases and display co-occurring disorders.
 This is especially true when both Substance Use Disorder (SUD) coexists with mental illnesses in people.
 As per the National Survey on Drug Use and Health, 2018, 9.2 million US netizens showcased co-occurring disorders.